CSCfi/gpg-key-ring-refresher/docs/Configuration.md

 `NUM_KEYS_TO_REFRESH_PER_REQUEST=15`

-The stem of the temporary key ring directories under which the refresh operations are performed
+The stem of the temporary key ring directories under which info from the refreshes is stored

 `TEMPKEYRINGTOPDIRSTEM=/tmp/gpg-key-ring-refresher`